EmpireofKings/RoboND-Robotic-Inference-Project/README.md

 Supplied data was used to test both AlexNet and GoogLeNet architectures.
 Accuracy of GoogLeNet was higher than AlexNet when using the same number of epochs.
 However both networks was able to achieve the required accuracy greater than 75 percent.
 Required inference time was better when using AlexNet but again both was able to achieve an inference time of 10 ms or less.
 Results are as shown in below figures.

-* Fig 4: Supplied Data Learning Curves using AlexNet}
+* Fig 4: Supplied Data Learning Curves using AlexNet
 <p align="center"> <img src="./misc/supplied_data_7.png"> </p>

 * Fig 5: Supplied Data Learning Curves using GoogLeNet